yairgil/Docker-Provider/README.md

 - Use stream based yajl for JSON parsing
 - Health - Query only kube-system pods
 - Health - Use keep_if instead of select
-- Container log enrichment (turned OFF by default for TimeOfCommand, ContainerName & ContainerImage)
+- Container log enrichment (turned OFF by default for ContainerName & ContainerImage)
 - Application Insights Telemetry - Async
 - Fix metricTime to be batch time for all metric input plugins
 - Close socket connections properly for DockerAPIClient